Technical illustration background

 Version 1.2.0 (March 1, 2026)

-Major update transforming the plugin into an industrial-grade nesting engine, featuring entirely new mathematics, real-time UI feedback, and intelligent scaling.
+Major update featuring entirely new mathematics, real-time UI feedback and intelligent scaling.

-- New Feature: Intelligent Auto-Resizing ("Fit to Container").
-Knolling Layout now includes a powerful math engine that solves a quadratic equation to perfectly scale your items up or down to fill 100% of the container's usable area, automatically accounting for Min.
+• New Feature: "Fit to Container".
+Knolling Layout now includes a math engine that solves a quadratic equation to scale your items up or down to fill 100% of the container's usable area, automatically accounting for Min.
 Spacing.
 Includes a dynamic "Efficiency Factor" stepper (0.75 - 1.00) for tight control over the scaling aggressiveness.

-- New Feature: Free Rotation (360°).
+• New Feature: Free Rotation (360°).
 Dense Packing now supports true arbitrary rotation.
 The algorithm evaluates 24 different angles (15° steps) for every single item to achieve maximum density.
-It uses "Rational Fallback" logic: items stay orthogonally straight by default, and only tilt if it mathematically saves significant space.

-- Math Engine Rasterization: Completely bypasses Illustrator's infamous bounding box inflation bug.
-Objects are now rotated mathematically in memory, ensuring perfect contour hugging without false collisions.
+• Math Engine Rasterization: Completely bypasses Illustrator's infamous bounding box inflation bug.
+Objects are now rotated mathematically in memory, ensuring contour hugging without false collisions.

-- Two-Pass Placement: The system now acts like an intelligent mason: Pass 1 places large objects to build the structural landscape, and Pass 2 executes a fine-search to pour tiny objects into the remaining gaps.
+• Two-Pass Placement: The system now acts like an intelligent mason: Pass 1 places large objects to build the structural landscape, and Pass 2 executes a search to pour tiny objects into the remaining gaps.

 Version 1.1.2 (November 22, 2025)